compusciencing/compusciencing.github.io/_posts/2019-12-16-report-design-implementation-and-optimization-of-neural-networks.md

 ## Fitness Function Engineering

 GAs require the developer to define a metric that measures how well a given solution performs.
 This metric is called the fitness function.
-The fitness function is arguably the most powerful aspect of GAs, but they also represent the greatest challenge.
+The fitness function is arguably the most influential aspect of GAs, but they also represent the greatest challenge.

 During the testing phase of this project, I defined and tested a multitude of fitness functions.
 Each function represents an attempt to define the best description of the task to be solved, and each yielded unique results.
 There were a few test fitness functions implemented to determine if the GA implementation performed as expected, for example, fitness = number of missiles fired.
 Each test fitness function was a simple function, similar to the aforementioned number of missiles function, and each yielded the expected results, thus supporting the GA implementation.